dealii/website/docs/index.md

 quality and modularity by providing packaged algorithms and data structures in a comprehensive and well-documented manner that enables and elevates whole communities to achieve more computationally advanced models than they could possibly otherwise."
+See
+<a href="https://www.youtube.com/watch?v=Dv2MOoNn7Z0">here</a> for the prize lecture.

 - 2024/08/11: **Version 9.6.0 released**:
 deal.II version 9.6.0 was released today.
 A full list of changes can be found [here](http://www.dealii.org/developer/doxygen/deal.II/changes_between_9_5_2_and_9_6_0.html) and a long description of changes is in the manuscript [here](https://www.dealii.org/deal96-preprint.pdf).
 Download links are on the [download](current_release/download.md) page, or the [release page on github](https://github.com/dealii/dealii/releases).